rancher/api-spec/specification.md

 ## Portability ##
 To increase developer friendliness services MUST look for the <code>Authorization</code> HTTP header then for a <code>auth_idp</code> cookie.
 This allows developers to authorize into the developer portal and browse APIs through a browser.

+Services SHOULD look for the authorization token at the cookie then the header.
+If both are present the service MUST deny the request and return a 401 with a DuplicateAuthorizationToken [error](#errors) to prevent session poisoning.

 ----------------------------------------

 # Status Codes #